Firestopping and Compartmentation

 Limiting the spread of Fire

 UK Building Regulations insist on effective compartmentation to prevent the spread of fire within a building.
 Specifying that fire, smoke and gases remain at the point of origin for as long as is required to allow building occupants to evacuate safely, or the emergency services to extinguish the fire, whilst retaining building structural integrity.

 By firestopping voids and any services passing through compartment lines, such as cables, pipes and ductwork etc. we can ensure compliance and effective performance of these structural elements during a fire.

 Selecting the correct Manufacturer materials or systems

-By using products that are manufactured and tested to the correct standards, they not only provide compliance to building regulations but can influence building insurance premiums, reducing the service costs of the building.
+By using products that are manufactured and tested to the correct standards, and tested to replicate standard installations found on site, they not only provide compliance to building regulations but can influence building insurance premiums, reducing the service costs of the building.

 Solutions that have been tested for long term performance, provide business continuity, protection of premises and a certificate of conformity.